SRIIIXI/VertexCentral/README.md

-# The Management System for Vertex (Versatile Exchane for Real time EXecution)
+# The Management System for Vertex (Versatile Exchange for Real Time EXecution)